Xilinx/gemx/README.md

 ## 6. LICENSE AND CONTRIBUTING TO THE REPOSITORY
-The source for this project is licensed under the [3-Clause BSD License][]
+The source for this project is licensed under the [Apache 2.0 license][]

 To contribute to this project, follow the guidelines in the [Repository Contribution README][]